Alfresco/alfresco-content-app/docs/faq.md

 Log any issues in the  ['ACA' JIRA project](https://issues.alfresco.com/jira/projects/ACA), please include a clear description, steps to reproduce and screenshots where appropriate.
-All issues will be reviewed; bugs will be categorised if reproducible and enhancement/feature suggestions will be considered against existing priorities if the use case serves a general purpose need.
+All issues will be reviewed; bugs will be categorized if reproducible and enhancement/feature suggestions will be considered against existing priorities if the use case serves a general-purpose need.

 ## Does Alfresco provide customer support for the example content application?